Volcano Rainforest Retreat B&B

 Volcano Art Center in Volcano Village

-The VAC administration facility offers art classes and performance events, as well as a free nature walk: one hour guided tour on an easy 1⁄2 mile loop trail through an old-growth Native Hawaiian rain forest, Mondays at 9:30a.m.
+The VAC administration facility offers art classes and performance events, as well as a free nature walk: one hour guided tour on an easy 1/2 mile loop trail through an old-growth Native Hawaiian rain forest, Mondays at 9:30a.m.
+Open daily for self-guided walks.
 Great mix of art and nature.
-VAC Administration

 Volcano Artist Hui

-Reserve Thanksgiving weekend for Volcano’s annual premier art tour, The Volcano Artist Hui, an open tour of artist’s private studios and exhibits.
+Reserve Thanksgiving weekend for Volcano’s annual premier art tour.
+The Volcano Artist Hui is an open tour of artist’s private studios, exhibits and artwork for sale.
 Enjoy meeting local artists directly!

 Volcano Garden Arts